What is satellite broadband?

 Online gaming, for example, needs low latency to perform at its best otherwise the ‘lag’ introduced by high latency makes a game unplayable.
 Streaming media and VOIP (such as Skype) can also be badly affected, causing buffering and delays.

 Satellite broadband can have a latency of 700 milliseconds or more, which is very high and enough to render online games unplayable.
-In comparison, fixed line broadband can comfortably achieve a latency well under 100ms, perhaps less than 10ms with fibre and cable.
+In comparison, fixed line broadband can comfortably achieve a latency well under 100ms, perhaps less than 10ms with fibre.

 The other satellite broadband - Sky broadband and TV deals